-Employee Ownership Australia and New Zealand (ABN 40 152 310 266) (EOA) was formed in July 2011 to ensure ongoing advocacy for broad based employee ownership and dynamic workplace participation in Australian and New Zealand companies.
+Employee Ownership Australia (ABN 40 152 310 266) (EOA) was formed in July 2011 to ensure ongoing advocacy for broad based employee ownership and dynamic workplace participation in Australian companies.
 It engages with and assists companies that have or aim to implement employee ownership or employee share plans, whilst also being a key advocacy body for broad based employee ownership.
 EOA is independent and entirely member funded.

 EOA is a member-focused, not for profit public company, limited by guarantee.
 EOA replaced the Australian Employee Ownership Association, which was formed by 20 companies in 1986.
-EOA is the only independent, dedicated advocacy and education group in this space in Australia and New Zealand.
+EOA is the only independent, dedicated advocacy and education group in this space in Australia.

-- EOA Deputy Chair Andrew Clements presenting at the 2018 EOA Annual Conference (Sydney)
+- Attendees at the 2019 EOA Annual Conference (Sydney)